kanishka-linux/kawaii-player/README.md

 Performance of vlc or kodi on android devices also depends on the hardware of the device.
 Depending on the hardware of mobile device, sometimes they might play every kind of network stream you throw at them, while sometimes they won't play even a simple video.

-Note: Once user logs out from cookie and password enabled session, he can't search anything within the server without logging in again.
+Note: Once user logs out from cookie and password enabled session, he/she can't search anything within the server without logging in again.
 But the generated playlist can be played by any player till the expiry of playlist even after log out.
 Expiry period for playlist can be set in other_options.txt file (COOKIE_PLAYLIST_EXPIRY_LIMIT field) in hours.

 ## YouTube Support